Mobility After Hip Replacement | KM NU Hospitals

 With the help of the above exercises, you will regain your range of motion and strength over time.
 It may be nearly 6-12 weeks before you can use your hips without any restrictions.

 Although you need time to recover after a hip replacement surgery, with proper medical guidance and exercise plan, you will be able to resume daily activities soon.
 You may have to use a cane or crutches to help you in walking till the time proper balance is restored to avoid unnecessary trips and falls.
-Every individual has varying recovery period which is subject to the exercise regime followed.
-With diligence and care, you will soon find yourself back on your feet!

 At KM NU Hospitals, which is the best hip fracture surgery hospital in Ambur, Tamil Nadu, you will find yourself surrounded by expert orthopaedics who are experts in hip fracture treatment.
 This healthcare facility offers the latest techniques for hip arthritis surgery in Ambur.
 If you need advice regarding your hip replacement surgery or want to undergo the same, KM NU Hospitals is the right place for you.